 Tips are included automatically

-You don’t have to give tips for service as there is an automatic service charge per day on your card, which can be pretty high (15$ per person per day in our case).
+When travelling on a cruise, you don’t have to give tips for service.
+There is an automatic service charge per day on your card, which can be pretty high (15$ per person per day in our case).

 However, since this tip is optional, you can opt out anytime and pay none or decide that only one person per room pays it.
 All up to you.